CadanoX/Hydroponics/README.md

 # README #

+Optimal Loop Direction

 ### What is this repository for? ###

-* H2C reads and writes sensors attached to the Beaglebone Black.
+* OLD reads and writes sensors attached to the Beaglebone Black.
 * It utilizes the C++ language and BlackLib v3 (http://blacklib.yigityuce.com/)
 * Version 0.0